Psychologist

 Food addictions are treatable with nutritional and medical counseling, individual and group psychotherapy, self- help and spiritual programs such as Overeaters Anonymous and Food Addicts Anonymous, and medication.

 Food addiction disorders are behavioral patterns which stem from emotional conflicts that need to be resolved in order for the sufferer to develop a healthy relationship with food.
-Treatment for eating disorders focuses on establishing healthy eating patterns, restoring healthy body weight, identifying and treating emotional issues that trigger patient symptoms, developing coping strategies that will assist patients in dealing with day-to-day stressors, and providing support for long-term recovery.
+In helping clients, I have found that the treatment for eating problems needs to focus on establishing healthy eating patterns, the reestablishment of a healthy body weight, identifying and treating emotional issues, developing effective coping strategies to assist the client in dealing with stress and anxiety, and providing support and guidance for maintenance and long-term recovery.

 Additional Information